 A great example of exciting new technology at its best is the Lennox 25 SEER heat pump!
-If you want to see a Lennox 25 SEER heat pump stop by John Henry's Plumbing, Heating, and Air’s booth at the Home Builder’s Association of Lincoln Home Show this weekend at the Lancaster Event Center.
+If you want to see a Lennox 25 SEER heat pump stop by John Henry's Plumbing, Heating, Air, and Electrical’s booth at the Home Builder’s Association of Lincoln Home Show this weekend at the Lancaster Event Center.
 The show is from 10:00 AM to 8:00 PM Saturday and 10:00 AM to 5:00 PM on Sunday.
 We have other exciting technology to share too!!

 For instance, are you interested in the state-of-the-art dispatching techniques that work well?
-A John Henry's Plumbing, Heating, and Air’s Customer Service Representative (CSR) will be at the home show to demonstrate how we schedule service requests or bid requests.
+A John Henry's Plumbing, Heating, Air, and Electrical’s Customer Service Representative (CSR) will be at the home show to demonstrate how we schedule service requests or bid requests.
 This innovative technology starts with the CSR using four computer screens at one computer station.

 One screen displays important customer information that sets the tone for a successful relationship that we call “Customers for Life”.
 Customer information and special instructions are entered while they are taken.
 We believe sharing info from our customers to our technicians like “beware of the dog” is important!

 A second screen shows customer history while scheduling information is entered.
 We believe knowing details like equipment and maintenance history is an important step in serving you better.
 That information is stored in our customer database and is readily available the next time you call for service.
 We even track things like the size of your furnace filter.